 Survey course introducing chemistry, designed for allied health students and for students who are not science majors.
-Topics may include inorganic, organic, biochemistry, food/physiological chemistry, and environmental/consumer chemistry.
+Topics include inorganic, organic, biochemistry with emphasis on the health sciences.
 The natural sciences and health sciences divisions of the college strongly recommend that CHEM 1406 Introduction to Chemistry be the first course in the pre-nursing/pre-MLT/sequence and be taken prior to enrolling in BIOL 2401 Anatomy and Physiology I. The topics covered in CHEM 1406 serve as a foundation to the following courses: BIOL 1322; BIOL 2401 and 2402; BIOL 2420.

-Recommended as preparation for CHEM 1411.
 May not be substituted for CHEM 1411.